Co-parenting Advice During Christmas

-Dear Sue I’m worried about possible lock downs again as I’m recently divorced.
-My kids are still reeling from the changes but adding this awful Coronavirus into the mix is freaking me out.
+Dear Sue I’m worried about Christmas as I’m recently divorced.
+My kids are still reeling from the changes.
 What is your advice?
 Liz Jackson, New Addington, Surrey

 The question most co-parent’s worry about is: ‘ Will I be able to see my children over the next few weeks – or plan to have a holiday or fun time?’

 Communication between separated parents is “crucial” even more than usual.
 It’s REALLY important to keep each other informed in relation to the health and wellbeing of your children (& yourselves) and to keep to very similar behaviours around washing hands & when staying inside.

 Younger children will need you to ‘ talk & teach’ them that you are a TEAM & that they need to pull together at this difficult time for everyone.

 Older children should be included in conversations, too – as they are trying to adjust to this new highly unusual reality too.

 Everything you do as a co-parent, every choice you make should be in your child’s best interests.

 Put a photo of your children on the centre of the table when you’re making decisions as it will focus you on what’s in their best interest.

 Park up your differences.